aenyeart/city-explorer/README.md

 Name of feature: Map user story
 Estimate of time needed to complete: 20m
+Start time: 11:35p
+Finish time: 12:25a
+Actual time needed to complete: 50m

+Name of feature: Map user story
+Estimate of time needed to complete: 20m
-Start time:
+Start time: 11:35p
-Finish time:
+Finish time: 12:25a
-Actual time needed to complete:
+Actual time needed to complete: 50m